Explik/diybirdyapp/docs/backend-architecture.md

 The system separates commands (operations that mutate the graph) and queries (operations that read from the graph).
 Both commands and queries are implemented so they are serializable.

 **Commands** are used for all write operations:
-- Creating new vertices (flashcards, languages, configurations, users, etc.)
+- Creating new vertices (flashcards, languages, configurations, users, exercises, etc.)
 - Updating existing vertices
 - Deleting vertices
 - Creating relationships between vertices
-- Examples: `CreateFlashcardContentCommand`, `UpdateLanguageCommand`, `DeleteConfigurationCommand`
+- Examples: `CreateFlashcardContentCommand`, `UpdateLanguageCommand`, `DeleteConfigurationCommand`, `CreateExerciseVertexCommand`, `CreateExerciseAnswerTextCommand`

+Commands can be either:
+- **Atomic Commands**: Single operations that modify the graph
+- **Composite Commands**: Complex operations composed of multiple atomic commands (e.g., `CreateExerciseVertexCommand` which may create pairs and other related vertices)

 **Queries** are used for all read operations:
 - Fetching single entities by ID